qouteall/imm_ptl_wiki_copy/Commands-Reference.md

 ## Miscellaneous Commands

+Can be used by creative mode players or permission 2 ones.

 #### `/portal tpme <dimension> <x> <y> <z>`

 Teleport you across dimensions without any loading screen.
 Can only be invoked by players.

 #### `/portal tp <entity> <dimension> <x> <y> <z>`